 We drove on to our next destination, out of the smoke and towards the sea.
 We sat in silence, settling accounts with what had just happened.
 It could have just as easily been us.
 Staying in Luso had been an arbitrary decision – we could have just as easily ended up in the epicenter of the disaster.

 It had been a close call, but that wasn’t what continued to bother me.
 I kept thinking back to last night, as I stood on the balcony.
 Because the fire wasn’t knocking at my door, I ignored all the signs pointing to danger and went back to bed.
 I didn’t even think about what might be happening in the valleys below.

-I wondered if my reaction had been shaped by my surroundings.
-Up there in that palace, in that impermeable stone fortress, we felt cut off from the world below.
+I wondered how much my reaction had been shaped by my surroundings.
+Up there in that palace, in that impermeable stone fortress, we were cut off from the world below.
 It felt far away from everything.
 The Internet didn’t even work in the rooms – the walls were too thick.
 Maybe it was this isolation, and the security that comes with it, that allowed me to ignore telling signs, to doubt what I was sensing, smelling, and even seeing with my own eyes.

 The wildfires were no act of God.
 As I would later read, they were a perfect storm of political, economic, and climatic forces: decades of forest mismanagement, widespread cultivation of non-indigenous eucalyptus trees grown for pulp and timber (the oil of which is highly flammable), and an extended summer drought with unusually high temperatures.

-Unfortunately, most of the people who make the decisions guiding our political and economic lives still inhabit places like these, fortified with their wealth and power, sealed off from the consequences of their decisions and what’s happening outside their walls.
+Unfortunately, most of the people who make the decisions guiding our political and economic lives still inhabit places like these, fortified by their wealth and power and sealed off from the consequences of their decisions and what’s happening beyond their walls.
 It’s fun to visit palaces, and it is quite an experience to stay in one on vacation.
 But no one should be living in one.
 For their sake, and ours.